patchadevikasai/Todolist-build/README.md

 ## 🖥️Live Demo:
 ![todopic](https://github.com/user-attachments/assets/0b31d173-2760-42a3-b58a-159ac5f0b39a)
 ⭐⭐You can also check this in Web Server:https://todo-spark.netlify.app/
+## Additional:
+Local Storage is added.The data remains same until you have perform the delete operations.
 ## 🚀 Quick Start

 1. **Clone the Repository**